kaidez/kaidez.github.io/_posts/2011-01-21-html5-project-update-january-21-2011.md

 author: Kai Gittens
 layout: post
 permalink: /html5-project-update-january-21-2011/
-meta-excerpt: My HTML5 Project will use HTML5, CSS3, jQuery, Modernizr, maybe CSS PIE, and will be a portfolio of my work and experiments.
+excerpt: My HTML5 Project will use HTML5, CSS3, jQuery, Modernizr, maybe CSS PIE, and will be a portfolio of my work and experiments.
-category: personal
+categories: personal
 cat-name: "Personal"
 tags: [html5, jQuery, modernizr]
 ---